 What Is an ECG Paper?

-An ECG paper is a readout of your heart’s electrical activity.
+ECG paper (also called ECG recording paper or fetal monitoring paper) is a readout of your heart’s electrical activity.
 The paper is marked with small, regular lines corresponding to specific time intervals.
 These lines help your doctor track and interpret your heart’s tiny electrical impulses constantly generated.

 The paper is usually attached to an electrocardiograph machine, which amplifies and records these electrical signals.
 The device then displays them on a screen or printout for your doctor to review.